Shanghai – Beijing – Xi’an – Guilin – Hong Kong

 Day 9/Tue: Terracotta Army in Xi’an (B/L)

-Xi’an, with its 3,000-year history, was the capital of several Chinese dynasties and home to the famous Terracotta Army.
-Your morning will be spent visiting this archaeological marvel, built to accompany China’s first emperor into the afterlife.
+Your morning will be spent visiting the Terracotta Army, built to accompany China’s first emperor into the afterlife and representing one of the greatest archaeological discoveries of the 20th century.
 Afterward, enjoy a stroll along Xi’an’s ancient city wall, one of the best-preserved in China.

 Day 10/Wed: Xi’an to Guilin (B/L)